icshwi/e3training/workbook/chapter08.md

 > As we now have all of our source code locally, we can choose `E3_MODULE_VERSION` and `EPICS_MODULE_TAG` rather freely.

-If you want to continue with this example, follow these steps:
+Now we will set up, build, and install our application.

-1. Edit the makefile:
+1. Edit the makefile as follows:

    ```console
    [iocuser@host:e3-Clock]$ cat Clock.Makefile